 Many people looking to get involved with the stock market google around a bit to discover the basics and quickly find themselves overwhelmed by the sheer amount of seemingly complex and even contradictory advice on the internet.
-Luckily, many of the most reliable trading strategies used by successful investors is quite timeless.
+Luckily, many of the most reliable trading strategies used by successful investors are quite timeless.
 New investors may find it easier to avoid the noise and use books as a resource to get started.

 New investors may not know about the hidden risks in many seemingly simple investment strategies.
 This can cause their portfolios to take large hits early on in the process.
 To combat this pitfall, it’s important to be as informed as possible.
-Make sure to be familiar with the risks involved with margin, leverage, options, futures, etc. before considering them as an investment option.
+Make sure to be familiar with the risks involved with margin, leverage, options, futures, etc., before considering them as an investment option.

 One of the biggest challenges that new investors face is having limited capital available to invest.
 This is only compounded when certain financial instruments are too expensive.
 However, these issues can often be solved by looking into “partial shares.”

 Partial shares are essentially workarounds that allow you to invest in equity at a lower price.
-A couple common examples are the use of REITs to combat real estate investment challenges, or using automated investing tools with low minimum deposits, many of which we review right here on this website.
+A couple of common examples are the use of REITs to combat real estate investment challenges or using automated investing tools with low minimum deposits, many of which we review right here on this website.